 For example, arachidonic and docosahexaenoic acids are two forms of fat that play an important role (9) in brain health.
 The most bioavailable sources for these brain foods are grass-fed meats and wild-caught fish.
-Coconut oil is also a wonderful plant-based source for your brain: the MCT (medium chain triglyceride) oil found in coconut oil has been shown (10) to improve cognitive function.
+Coconut oil is also a wonderful plant-based source for your brain: MCTs (medium chain triglycerides) found in coconut oil has been shown (10) to improve cognitive function.
 Monounsaturated fats like extra virgin olive oil and avocados are also beneficial to your brain.

 Be sure to start adding in fat slowly.
 After years of low-fat diets, it’ll take your system a while to adjust to eating healthy fats.

 Functional medicine practitioners know that what works for one person may not work for another, but in general, adding in more healthy fats is a wise move.
 But how much is right for you?
 The ideal ratio of fats, carbohydrates, and proteins should be determined on an individual basis.
 Some people don’t do well on ketogenic diets, for example, and targeted brain natural medicines depend on your unique needs.
 A functional medicine practitioner can help you figure it out.
 Check out our health consultation to get started with functional medicine.

 Use saturated fat for high heat cooking.